Enjoying our puzzle hints?

 Why is “AWL” in the Blue group?

-a homophone for 'all', referring to a type of pointed tool
+a homophone for 'all', referring to the entirety of something

 Blue group — HOMOPHONES OF NON-NUMERIC AMOUNTS